csun-shine/the-pedal-garage-docs/docs/pg-tutorial-get-pedals-by-songID.md

 6. Under the "Key" column of the "Query Params" section, input `songIDs`.

 7. Under the "Value" column of the "Query Params" section, input the ID of whichever song you want to retrieve the pedals for.
-For example, put 3 if you want to retrieve the pedals for songID 3.
+For example, put `3` if you want to retrieve the pedals for `songID: 3`.

 8. Click "Send".

-9. Response body should be populated with all pedals associated with songID 3 like below:
+9. Response body should be populated with all pedals associated with `songID: 3` like below:

 ```shell
 [